sepro/LSTrAP/docs/configuration.md

 required).

 **Match the number of cores** to the number of cores the job needs.
-When starting TopHat with **-p 3** the job will require 4 cores (3 worker threads and a background thread are active when a job is started this way).
+When starting TopHat with **-p 3**, the job will require 4 cores (3 worker threads and a background thread are active when a job is started this way).

 ### Environment modules
-In case the module load system isn't used, but all software is installed on the cluster + nodes set the modules to **None** !
+In case environment modules are not used, all software needs to be installed on the cluster + nodes.
+You also need to set all modules in the config.ini to **None** !

-In your config file module names need to be specified.
+In your config file, module names need to be specified.
 To see which modules are available on your system type:

     module avail